MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/step-1-modify-the-vprev-biztalk-project-with-the-siebel-adapter.md

 ---
 description: "Learn more about: Step 1: Modify the vPrev BizTalk Project with the Siebel adapter"
-title: "Step 1: Modify the vPrev BizTalk Project with the Siebel adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 1: Modify the vPrev BizTalk Project with the Siebel adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: b7bd95e2-bd51-420f-8156-6f17cc0e91d6
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 1: Modify the vPrev BizTalk Project with the Siebel adapter
 ![Step 1 of 3](../../adapters-and-accelerators/adapter-oracle-database/media/step-1of3.gif "Step_1of3")